zitadel/zitadel/docs/docs/concepts/structure/policies.md

 In the domain policy you have two different settings.
 One is the "user_login_must_be_domain", by setting this all the users within an organisation will be suffixed with the domain of the organisation.

 The second is "validate_org_domains" if this is set to true all created domains on an organisation must be verified per acme challenge.
-[Verify Domain] (../../guides/basics/organizations#domain-verification-and-primary-domain)
+More about how to verify a domain [here](../../guides/basics/organizations#domain-verification-and-primary-domain).
 If it is set to false, all registered domain will automatically be created as verified and the users will be able to use the domain for login.